And we are back right here at a cutting edge of societal evolution.

 The bill contains some protections unavailable to the eight Nazi saboteurs who came ashore in the U.S. in 1942 and were captured two weeks later.

-Six were executed that year after a closed military trip.
+Six were executed that year after a closed military treaty.

-This notion that terrorist enemies, enemy combatants, have U.S. constitutional rights patently absurd.
+This notion that terrorist enemies, enemy combatants, have U.S. constitutional rights is patently absurd.

-Some lawmakers, Republicans as well as Democrats, called the move to suspend habeas corpus, an historic mistake and one that could cause the entire bill to be struck down.
+Some lawmakers, Republicans as well as Democrats, call the move to suspend habeas corpus an historic mistake and one that could cause the entire bill to be struck down.

 Give me a break.